Shaka Guide's North Shore Kauai Driving Tour Itinerary

 Approximate time: 1 hour

-Tunnels are the quintessential snorkeling and diving beach.
+Tunnels is the quintessential snorkeling and diving beach.
 There's plenty to explore here with underwater lava tubes with an abundance of sea life.

 In fact, Tunnels is consistently listed as one of the best snorkel spots on the island.

-Parking is extremely limited so if you can’t find a spot, head to Ha’ena Beach nearby and walk over to Tunnels.
+Parking on the beach access roads is extremely limited.
+So if you can’t find a spot, head to Ha’ena Beach nearby and walk over to Tunnels.
+Please respect the No Parking signs.

 If you don’t have your own gear, the nearest place to rent is Hanalei.